List of Whose Line Is It Anyway? (American TV series) episodes: Episodes

-"Winner(s)" of each episode as chosen by hosts Drew Carey (seasons one–eight) and Aisha Tyler (seasons nine–twenty) are highlighted in italics.
+"Winner(s)" of each episode as chosen by hosts Drew Carey (seasons one–eight) and Aisha Tyler (seasons nine–twenty-one) are highlighted in italics.
 Under Drew Carey, the winner would take his seat and call a sketch for Drew to perform (often with the help of the rest).
 Under Aisha Tyler, the winners perform a sketch during the credit roll, just like in the original UK series.